dannyob/dannybot/README.md

 # Dannybot

-Dannybot is an ancient tradition of my forebears, dating back to 90s.
+Dannybot is an ancient tradition of my forebears, dating back to the 90s.
 It used to be a status page on [spesh.com](http://www.spesh.com/), showing where I was, what I was up to, and how much email I was currently failing to answer.

 These days, I'm a bit more inward-looking (though apparently just as egocentric).
-The modern dannybot operates as a little status page for myself to show me just how /fantastically/ I'm excelling my own personal goals.
-It's rather telling how many half-written dannybots I've now Frankensteinishly created, all sitting in their own repositories, and failing to be used.
+The modern dannybot operates as a little status page for myself on my desktop to show me just how /fantastically/ I'm excelling my own personal goals.

-Of course, this one will be different.
-It's different in that it's written in Nodejs — or more specifically, [Electron](http://electron.atom.io/) a very pleasant framework that lets you write desktop applications in Javascript.
+It's written in Nodejs — or more specifically, [Electron](http://electron.atom.io/) a pleasant framework that lets you write desktop applications in Javascript.

 Hopefully it will also be different in that I will get far enough into it that it will be useful for me.
 And perhaps for you, if you'd like to fork it and